-Any interested managers and owners of the terminals are kindly invited to participate in the TAG Meetings.
-Please contact the Office to be included in the member list (see Chapter 1.5) or register to the meeting on the website: http://rfc8.eu/corridor/organization/rag-tag/.
+Any interested manager or owner of a terminal is kindly invited to participate in the TAG Meetings.
+Please contact the Office to be included in the member list (see Chapter 1.5) or register for the meeting on the website: http://rfc8.eu/corridor/organization/rag-tag/.